odebroqueville/contextSearch/README.md

 * use the page action (i.e. Context Search icon in the url address bar) to add a search engine if the website supports open search
 * add a search engine manually via the Options page (you can test the query string before adding the search engine)

+## How to add a separator (horizontal line) in the context menu

+At the bottom of the Options page, simply click on the "Add separator" button.
+This will add a separator to the bottom of your search engines list.
+Then, use the arrow handle to the right of the horizontal line to move the separator to the position where you would like it to be.
+The separator should appear in the context menu.

 ## How to perform a search in the omnibox

 In the omnibox (or url address bar), type 'cs ' (without the quotes, and where cs stands for Context Search) followed by the keyword you have chosen for your seaarch engine in the extension's preferences, e.g. 'w ' (again without quotes) for Wikipedia, followed by your search term(s).
 The dot ('.'), the exclamation mark ('!'), '!h' or 'history' and '!b' or 'bookmarks' are reserved keywords.